Class Action – Wellard Limited (ASX:WLD)

 We may apply to the Court to have any “late signers” included.
 Inclusion will therefore be subject to Court approval.

 If you wish to be a class member, you need to sign.
-Register with ICP to obtain further detailed information, including access to the agreements required to be a class member.REGISTER NOW
+Register with ICP to obtain further detailed information, including access to the agreements required to be a class member.PLEASE INCLUDE ME

 On 20 November 2015 Wellard lodged its prospectus which contained a short 8-month forecast for the balance FY16.
 This forecast implied gross profit margins would be similar to FY14 and FY15.